 Spring Term 2021 Info & Frequently Asked Questions

-We want to share information about Spring Term 2021 at Eastern Florida State College to help you prepare for course registration that starts on Oct.
-26. Due to the evolving nature of the COVID-19 pandemic, EFSC's current plan is to expand the on-campus offerings in spring to include more hybrid courses, with many online options also as we balance the safety and academic concerns of our students.
-The Spring 2021 Class Schedule is available now and indicates course sections planned to have on campus components, designated as "Face to Face" or "Hybrid," and which sections will be delivered remotely as "Live Online" or a traditional "Online Course."
-View more details on course delivery methods, which are subject to change based on the status of the COVID-19 pandemic.
-View more details on the registration process, including how to review schedule planning with your advisor if needed before the online registration system opens.
+We want to share information about Spring Term 2021 at Eastern Florida State College to help you register for classes.
+Due to the evolving nature of the COVID-19 pandemic, EFSC's current plan is expanded on-campus offerings in spring, including more hybrid courses, with many online options also as we balance the safety and academic concerns of our students.
+The Spring 2021 Class Schedule is available for registration now and it indicates course sections planned to have on campus components, designated as "Face to Face" or "Hybrid," and which sections will be delivered remotely as "Live Online" or a traditional "Online Course."
+In-person class sizes are being kept smaller to accommodate social distancing requirements so those sections may fill up more quickly.
+View more details on course delivery methods, which are subject to change based on the status of COVID-19.
+View more details on the registration process, including how to schedule planning with your advisor.

 Review the FAQ below for more details and use our Student Services Guide to contact EFSC staff, who continue to provide virtual services plus some on-campus services, most by appointment only.
 We're ready to help, so contact your advisor or call, email or chat if you have questions.